Gopikabai: Confinement at Nashik

 By sidelining Raghunathrao, Madhavrao Peshwa assumed control of the Peshwa administration.
 One of his first acts was to punish those who had assisted Nizam, prominent among them Sardar Raste.
 Gopikabai, who pleaded for mercy for her brother, was sternly warned of the consequences of such an act and was told not to interfere in administrative matters.
 When she persisted, she was confined to Nashik.
 Gopikabai remained at Nashik, performing orthodox Hindu rituals, until the death of Madhavrao in 1773 from tuberculosis.
 As Madhavrao died without an heir, Raghunathrao again made his claim for control of the Peshwa administration at Anandibai's insistence.

 Return to Pune

 Narayanrao, Gopikabai's third son, was appointed Peshwa.
 Upon Narayanrao's appointment, Gopikabai returned to Pune and again began to interfere in the administration.
 During this time, Gopikabai involved herself increasingly in religious rituals.
 This was during an era when the Brahmin way of life was at its zenith, and huge monetary grants were given for performing religious rituals.
-The priestly class occupied an important administrative post.
+The priestly class occupied important administrative posts.

 Narayanrao's administration was paralyzed by debt and increasing opposition to him especially from Raghunathrao and Anandibai led to him being murdered.
 This incident was another setback for Gopikabai, and she again lost the control which she had gained a year and a half earlier and had to return to Nashik.